sagannotcarl/nnpn-static/site/content/programs/annual-conference/_index.md

 This year, we ask the question: **How can theaters become essential to their communities?**

 We will convene Tuesday, May 26 - Friday, May 29.
-See below for our schedule and registration links - COMING SOON!
+See below for our schedule and registration links.
 Please note that while all sessions are free, registration is required (except for the Happy Hour).

 ## May 26
 ### 3pm EDT / 12pm PDT | We've Been Here Before: Theater & Crisis